Affinity & Activity Groups

 Food Still Matters Vegan Potluck

 The goal of Food Still Matters is to share in a community vegan meal once a month to foster relationships in the veg community and try new vegan dishes!
 A vegan meal can be healthy, environmentally friendly and is compassionate towards animals.
 All are welcome to attend: omnivores, veg curious, vegetarian and vegan.
 Potlucks are kid friendly, adult friendly, 55+ friendly.
 If you can, please bring a vegan dish to share and a recipe to go along with it.
 We welcome you without a dish as well – all are welcome.
 Look us up on Facebook for the latest information: www.facebook.com/foodstillmatters.
-Meets monthly on the first Thursday.
-Doors open at 5:45pm; Potluck begins at 6pm.
-Contact: Amy Luebbert, aluebbert(at)gmail(dot)com
+Potlucks are held on the first Thursday of each month.
+Doors open at 5:45pm; potluck begins at 6pm.
+Contact: Amy Luebbert email@example.com

 Great Decisions, a group that has met for many years at our church, is a discussion program produced by the Foreign Policy Association, New York City, and featuring a briefing book titled Great Decisions.
 The latest version of the book is available for purchase.
-Meets monthly on the fourth Sunday at 11 am in Room 105 (no meetings June-August, or December).
-Click here for a list of 2018 topics.
-Contact: Fred La Croix or Max Knauer, max.knauer(at)gmail(dot)com
+Meets monthly on the fourth Sunday at 11 am in the Stonewell Conference Room (no meetings June-August, or December).
+Click here for a list of 2020 topics.
+Contact: Fred La Croix

 Humanist Society of Iowa